Ivory42/Drones/README.md

   - `CD_SetWeaponReloading` - Initiates a reload sequence on the given weapon for a drone
   - `CD_IsValidDrone` - Checks a given entity to see if it is a drone or not
   - `CD_SpawnRocket` - Spawns and prepares a rocket to be used as a base projectile
+  - `CD_SpawnDroneBomb` - Spawns a custom bomb entity to be dropped from drones
+  - `CD_FireBullet` - Fires a hitscan attack from the drone
   - `CD_GetParamFloat` - Retrieves a float parameter from a drone's config file
   - `CD_GetParamInteger` - Retrieves an integer parameter from a drone's config file
   - `CD_GetCameraHeight` - Retrieves the vertical offset of a drone's view camera